 The Garden Museum is next door to Lambeth Palace, sitting on the bank of the Thames looking across to Parliament.
-We are a ten minute walk from Vauxhall, Waterloo and Victoria stations.
+We are a ten minute walk from Vauxhall, Westminster and Lambeth North stations.

 Senior citizen: £8.50

 Student/Unemployed/Art Pass: £5

 The above prices include access to the tower as part of the ticket, but visitors can also climb the tower without paying the full Museum entry price.

 Groups of ten or more: discount of 20% from ticket price

 Bags and luggage

 Please note that all bags larger than a handbag cannot be taken into the Museum, but can be stored free of charge behind our admissions desk.

 We have been able to open up our medieval tower to visitors – those who climb the 131 steps are rewarded with views across the Thames to Westminster.
 Please note that the tower closes one hour before the Museum’s closing time.
 In inclement weather the tower may be closed for safety reasons, please call on the day of your visit if you would like confirmation that the tower is open.
 Find out more.

 All groups are welcome to the Garden Museum, though we do ask groups of 10 people or more to pre-book their visit.